Ash-86/Chord-Level-Filter/README.md

  This is useful when having chords with different sizes.

  *example:
- If var counting= "up", you cant select 2nd notes from the bottom.
+ If var counting= "up", you can select 2nd notes from the bottom.
- If var counting= "down", you cant select 2nd notes from the top.*
+ If var counting= "down", you can select 2nd notes from the top.*

  In both cases, top and bottom notes can be selected.